IanWE/DevSec/README.md

 # DevSec
-A app to monitor various behaviors on you phone
+An android app to monitor system behavior from side-channel information.

+v3.4 add a CacheAttack to monitor what function are called, and shut the AI model down